Deputies asking for public's help after building materials stolen in WBR

 WEST BATON ROUGE - Authorities are asking for the public's help in solving a burglary case.

 Around 10:30 p.m.
-Monday a white truck was seen arriving at a location in West Baton Rouge.
+Monday a white truck was seen arriving at a location in West Baton Rouge Sunday night.
 The exact address wasn't provided.
 At 10:45 p.m. the truck left the scene.

 Deputies say numerous building materials were stolen.